People in the groups below can get a coronavirus (COVID-19) vaccine.

 - get their vaccine at school

-- book their vaccination appointment online for an appointment at a vaccination centre or pharmacy
+- book their COVID-19 vaccination appointments online for an appointment at a vaccination centre or pharmacy

 Children at high risk from COVID-19

-Some children aged 12 to 15 are being offered 2 doses of the vaccine if either:
+Some children aged 12 to 15 are considered at high risk of getting seriously ill from COVID-19 if either:

 - they live with someone who is more likely to get infections (such as someone who has HIV, has had a transplant or is having certain treatments for cancer, lupus or rheumatoid arthritis)